hello-efficiency-inc/ridereceipts/README.md

 - [x] Take pdf screenshot of receipts of your trip page.
 - [x] Lyft Integration
 - [x] Expenditure stat of your trip depending on your filter you choose
-- [x] Optional Debug mode (Default: Off) to see actually what is going on / how it is working.

-**Note**: When debug mode is turned on screenshots/pdf of receipts won't work.
-Purpose of this preference is so that you can point out to us where it is going on wrong or you are aware about it how it is working.
-Debug mode won't work with Lyft.
-It is mainly for Uber.
 - [ ] Outlook integration for Lyft
 - [ ] Automatically separate business from personal invoices (Maybe only for Lyft)